AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 >[!NOTE]
 >
 >Global variables can be set in the extension configuration or in rule actions.
-Be aware that when setting variables in the extension configuration, the data layer must be defined *before* the tags embed codes.
+Be aware that when setting variables in the extension configuration, the data layer must be defined *before* the tag embed codes.

 ## Send the Page View Beacon

 Now you will create a rule to fire the Analytics beacon, which will send the [!UICONTROL Page Name] variable set in the extension configuration.

-You have already created an "All Pages - Library Loaded" rule in the [Add a data element, a rule and a library](add-data-elements-rules.md) lesson of this tutorial, which is triggered on every page when the tags library loads.
-You *could* use this rule for Analytics as well, however this setup requires all data layer attributes used in the Analytics beacon to be defined before the tags embed codes.
+You have already created an "All Pages - Library Loaded" rule in the [Add a data element, a rule and a library](add-data-elements-rules.md) lesson of this tutorial, which is triggered on every page when the tag library loads.
+You *could* use this rule for Analytics as well, however this setup requires all data layer attributes used in the Analytics beacon to be defined before the tag embed codes.
 To allow more flexibility with the data collection, you will create a new "all pages" rule triggered on DOM Ready to fire the Analytics beacon.

 **To Send the Page View Beacon**